-Officer support for Scrutiny Project Groups and other Officer support for the overview and scrutiny function will be arranged by the Scrutiny and Democratic Services Manager.
+Officer support for Scrutiny Project Groups and other Officer support for the overview and scrutiny function will be arranged by the Continuous Improvement and Democratic Services Manager.

-Proceedings of Overview and Scrutiny Committees
+Proceedings of Overview and Scrutiny Committee

-Overview and scrutiny committee will conduct their proceedings in accordance with the Overview and Scrutiny Procedure Rules set out in Part 4 of this Constitution.
+Overview and Scrutiny Committee will conduct its proceedings in accordance with the Overview and Scrutiny Procedure Rules set out in Part 4 of this Constitution.